A universal space for finite topological spaces: Introduction

 \section{Introduction}

 Finite and, more generally, Alexandroff spaces are getting more attention in topology research because of their use and applications in the fields of Applied, Computational and Digital Topology.
 Alexandroff \cite{Adiskrete} first noticed that Alexandroff $T_0$ spaces were essentially \textsc{poset}s.
 Their topological properties are very special and they were not very studied during some time.
-Stong \cite{Sfinite} and McCord \cite{Msingular} found interesting properties about its homeomorphism and homotopy types, and stablished a deep conection with simplicial complexes, showing that they have the same weak homotopy type.
+Although they have only a finite set of points, they are far from discrete and enjoy interesting topological properties.
+According W. Thurston \cite{Tonp}, the study of finite topological spaces is "an oddball topic that can lend good insight to a variety of questions".
+Stong \cite{Sfinite} and McCord \cite{Msingular} found interesting properties about its homeomorphism and homotopy types, and stablished a deep conection with simplicial complexes, showing that they have the same weak homotopy types.
 In May notes \cite{Mfinitetopological,Mfinitecomplexes}, these results are presented in a common framework, deriving in questions, conjectures and promising future work.
-In this context, Barmak and Minian \cite{BMsimple,BMautomorphism,Balgebraic} developed a whole algebraic algebraic topology theory for finite and Alexandroff spaces (see also Kukie{\l}a \cite{Kon} and Hardie and Vermeulen \cite{HVhomotopy} works about the homotopy of general Alexandroff spaces).
+In this context, Barmak and Minian \cite{BMsimple,BMautomorphism,Balgebraic} developed a whole algebraic topology theory for finite and Alexandroff spaces (see also Kukie{\l}a \cite{Kon} and Hardie and Vermeulen \cite{HVhomotopy} works about the homotopy of general Alexandroff spaces).
 Hyperspaces are a way of building new topological spaces out from one given as the set of closed subsets with different possible topologies (see \cite{Nhyperspaces}).
-In this paper we focus on finding universal spaces for Alexandroff spaces and for this we use hyperspaces.
-A topological space is called universal when it is possible to embed a whole class of topological spaces into it.
+In this paper we focus on finding universal spaces for Alexandroff spaces and, specially, for some finite topological spaces and for this we use hyperspaces.